 This had me perplexed, because in recent weeks we had been to Paris, Amsterdam and Brussels.
 Those are some pretty gnarly cities to visit, why all the excitement for Prague?
-Well, for one thing, I found out that The Czech Republic has the highest beer consumption per capita in the world.
-It’s all beginning to make sense now.
+Well, for one thing, I found out that The Czech Republic has the highest beer consumption per capita in the world so it all began to make sense.
 We also had a few added bonuses that would make our trip even better:

 Wednesday, May 13, 2015